 About the Tribal Program

-Since 2010, GRID Alternatives has partnered with 40 Native American Tribes and 400 Native American trainees to install solar electric systems for more than 490 tribal member families.
-These systems are helping to provide needed savings and employment opportunities to tribal communities, which face some of the highest poverty and unemployment rates in the United States.
+Since 2010, GRID Alternatives has partnered with 40 Native American Tribes to bring solar power and job training to their members, providing needed savings and employment opportunities in communities facing some of the highest poverty and unemployment rates in the United States.

 GRID was honored for our work with Tribal communities in 2013 by the U.S. EPA Region 9, and we continue to expand our partnerships with tribal communities across the U.S. We formally launched our Tribal program in 2014, and opened our first Tribal satellite office to serve families in the North Coast region of California.
 In 2015, GRID held its first Tribal Solarthon where we installed 8 systems with 4 tribes across the country over a two week span, to raise awareness on the potential of solar PV and tribes.
 In 2015, we completed 129 solar projects in Tribal communities and provided training for 125 Native Americans who completed over 6,500 hours of hands-on solar installation.
 Throughout 2016, our tribal work provided opportunities for 144 Native Americans to complete over 5,000 hours of hands-on training on 76 projects.